 RNA Basal cells of outer root sheath, medullary cells

-Analyses of the fibrous proteins and matrix proteins of an entire human hair reveal that the matrix proteins contain high concentrations of sulfur and the filamentous proteins contain low concentrations of sulfur.25 No citrulline is found in the cortex of hair.
+Analyses of the fibrous proteins and matrix proteins of an entire human hair reveal that the matrix proteins contain high concentrations of sulfur and the filamentous proteins contain low concentrations of sulfur.25 No citrulline is found in the cortex of the hair.

 Proteins located in the medulla and the inner root sheath differ from cortical proteins.
 The large percentages of citrulline and glutamic acid found in medullary proteins indicate that these substances are not keratins and that they are synthesized differently than cortical proteins.
 Arginine residues from trichohyalin are converted to protein-bound citrulline of hardened proteins.21 These proteins contain typical lysine bonds, which occur neither in the hair cortex nor in the cuticle.11